cc-archive/cc-cert-core/core/index.md

   * [Legal](legal.md)
   * [Technical](technical.md)

-Global differences or considerations are included within each module.
+Global differences or considerations associated with each topic are included within each module.

 CORE can be visualized as a set of modules that fit together like this: